Kevin-Trivino/Student-Stress-Analysis-Prediction/README.md

+For easier viewing and discussion of the analysis visit original post on Kaggle: https://www.kaggle.com/code/xkevnx/student-stress-factors-analysis

 # Stress-Factors-Analysis
 Analysis on the factors influencing stress levels in students.
 Performed using python to find insights on the facotrs and develop models predicting stress levels.